 People will only pay what the market will bear, so it’s critical to ensure you’re pricing your services fairly during inflationary periods.
 Maintain your margins whenever possible, but sometimes raising prices isn’t viable.

 As inflation rises, know what the competition is doing.
 Keep your ears to the ground in your industry, join LinkedIn groups related to your niche, and follow events and news that might impact your business model.

 If you price yourself above the market for the sake of profit, you’re probably going to lose customers.
 A better approach would be to set your pricing and then figure out what you can do to optimize processes to lower costs throughout the organization.

 6. Focus on cash flow

-Cash flow is king.
+Cash flow is king, and it’s certainly one of the best inflation hedges.
 When business is slow, there’s a tendency to ignore certain things, like arbitrary spending, purchasing, and collections.
 On the spending side of things, take a pragmatic view of new purchases and the return on investment (ROI) they deliver.

 Will inflation last?

 Among the business owners who responded to the March 2022 Small Business Optimism Index, around 31% cited inflation as their biggest hurdle, and the percentage of those who expected better business conditions dropped to record-low levels.
 But Morgan Stanley, UBS, and Bank of America have a sunnier outlook – they predict inflation will start to level off through the end of the year as gas prices fall and supply chains groan back to life, Forbes reports.

 As tough as it might be for small business owners, know that you can take steps to combat inflation.
 Plus, you can apply the lessons you learn now to future inflationary periods – while it might be the first time you’ve had to overcome this challenge, it probably won’t be the last.
 Basically, as an entrepreneur, you should learn to expect inflation.